SirSykon/object_detection/README.md

 # object_detection
-Repository to teest and apply object detection solutions both with tf and pytorch.
+Repository to test and apply object detection solutions both with tf and pytorch.

+TODO:

+[ ] Refactorize code in order to have beter cohesion.
+[ ] Include SR transformations.
+[ ] Integrate fine-tuning.